-Valréas is located on the left bank of the river Coronne.
-The town is an important agricultural, economic and touristic center in this area.
-It offers a rich heritage to visit: the most important buildings are the Ripert tower (12th century) and the impressive Romanesque church Notre Dame de Nazareth (also 12th century).
+Valréas is a town of historical significance located on the left bank of the tranquil river Coronne.
+As the capital of the "Enclave des Papes," a unique historical territory belonging to the Vaucluse department but surrounded by the Drôme, it serves as an important agricultural, economic, and tourist center.
+The town offers a rich architectural heritage for visitors to explore, with its most important buildings being the impressive Ripert tower (12th century) and the magnificent Romanesque church Notre Dame de Nazareth (also 12th century), which together tell the story of its medieval past.

 After parking the car we head to the town's heart, where we find the Romanesque church of Notre Dame de Nazareth from twelfth century (A; GPS: 44.384602, 4.990775).
 In the church you can pay special attention on the beautiful stained-glass windows.
 Next to the church we can see interesting Ripert tower (B; GPS: 44.384285, 4.989966).
 Originally in the town's center were located three castles: Ripert, Dauphin and Saint Jean.
 The last two were destroyed in the fifteenth and nineteenth centuries, however from the Ripert castle remained impressive, 17-meters tower.